The Hidden Advantage of Studying in New Zealand: ROI, Work Rights and PR Reality in 2026

 2. Is Permanent Residency (PR) guaranteed after studying in New Zealand?

 No country guarantees PR.
 In New Zealand, PR depends on securing skilled employment, meeting salary thresholds, and qualifying under either the Skilled Migrant Category (SMC) or Green List pathway.
 Your course selection and job alignment are critical.
+Strategic course choice is essential to maximise your PR odds.

 3. What salary threshold is required for PR in 2026?